NicoHood/Hoodloader/Readme.md

 Ideas for the future (Todo list):
 =====================
-* Save if HID report!=0 and release after every restart
 * Design new Arduino with I2C and SPI connection
-* Pmode timeout!
-* general timeout function for hid and other
+* general timeout function for hid and Pmode timeout!
-* remove older debug/TODO stuff
+* remove TODO <-- stuff
 * explain how it works better
-* release keys on reprogramming to not hold any key
 * Add phone control/flight simulator control (anyone who needs it?)
 * Add more devices (even more?)
 * Add Midi (no more free Endpoints)